Guide to Visiting Taipei, Taiwan for the First Time

 Plus Some Tips on Booking Hotels in Taipei

 The key to a good travel experience is to stay at good quality hotels.
-Though I don’t often plan my trip itinerary.
+However, I don’t often plan my trip itinerary.
 I do spend most of my research time looking for the best areas to stay for sightseeing.
-And my research showed me Ximending met all my criteria.
+My research showed that Ximending met all my criteria.

-The criteria I look for are lively neighborhoods, close to a variety of local food, close to shopping and of course to public transportation.
+The criteria I look for include lively neighborhoods, access to a variety of local food, shopping, and public transportation.

 Breakfast menu in Taipei

 I don’t suggest paying extra for breakfast at any hotel in Taipei.
-Not unless the price is too good to pass up.
+Not unless the price is too reasonable to pass up.

-Because what you can find on the streets of Ximending early morning for breakfast is going to be cheaper and most likely tastier than anything you’d find at the hotel for breakfast.
+What you can find on the streets of Ximending early in the morning for breakfast is likely to be cheaper and tastier than what you’d find at the hotel.

-And of course you’ll find 7 Elevens and other types of convenience stores near the hotels and hostel in Ximending I recommend.
+And of course, you’ll find 7-Eleven and other types of convenience stores near the hotels and hostels in Ximending, which I recommend.

-Also, bear in mind these hotels offer a choice of rooms with windows and no windows.
+Also, bear in mind that these hotels offer a choice of rooms with windows and no windows.
 Rooms with windows cost a bit more.
-All have free internet Wi-Fi access.
+All have free Wi-Fi access.

 Best Hotels in Ximending District